Major League Baseball rivalries: Battle of Ohio: Cincinnati Reds vs. Cleveland Guardians

-Show-Me Series: St. Louis Cardinals vs. Kansas City Royals
+I-70 Series: St. Louis Cardinals vs. Kansas City Royals

 The rivalry between the St. Louis Cardinals of the National League and Kansas City Royals of the American League is a Major League Baseball series sometimes known as the I-70 Series or the Show-Me Series.
 This rivalry is so called because the two cities are located in the state of Missouri, whose nickname is the "Show Me State", and both cities are located along Interstate 70.
-They played each other for the first time in the 1985 World Series, which the Royals won in seven games.
+They played each other for the first time in the 1985 World Series, which saw the Royals overcome a 2–0 and 3–1 series deficit to win in seven games.
 Owing to their geographical proximity, the teams face each other every regular season in interleague play.

-This prominent rivalry began with Royals' successes in the early '80's and fueled by the Royals' victory over the Cardinals in the 1985 World Series.
-The series is still a source of contention among fans, notably the controversial call in the bottom of the ninth of game 6 in which Jorge Orta was called safe on a play that replays later showed him out.
-A Royals rally let them tie and later win the game and then later the series.
+This prominent rivalry began with Royals successes in the early 1980s, fueled by the Royals' victory over the Cardinals in the 1985 World Series.
+The series is still a source of contention among fans, notably the controversial call in the bottom of the ninth of game 6 in which Royal Jorge Orta was called safe on a play that replays later showed him out; a Royals rally let them tie, and later win, the game and then the series.

+West

 Freeway Series: Los Angeles Angels vs. Los Angeles Dodgers

 The term Freeway Series refers to a series of baseball games played between Major League Baseball's Los Angeles Angels of the American League and Los Angeles Dodgers of the National League.
 The series takes its name from the massive freeway system in the greater Los Angeles metropolitan area, the home of both teams; one could travel from one team's stadium to the other simply by traveling along Interstate 5.
 The Freeway series is extremely popular in Los Angeles and normally sells out their games due to the close proximity of both teams and their fans.
 The closest the two teams came to playing in a World Series together was in 2009, when they both made their respective league championship series before losing.
-Although the Dodgers have been the more historically successful franchise, the Angels hold the head-to-head advantage in meetings between the two teams.
+Another recent point of contention between the two fanbases occurred on December 9, 2023, when Angels’ star Shohei Ohtani signed with the Dodgers for $700 million.
+Ohtani's decision to leave the Angels to sign with the Dodgers led to some Angels fans dubbing him a "traitor" and "sell-out".
+Although the Dodgers have been the more historically successful franchise, the Angels hold a slight edge in the head-to-head advantage in meetings between the two teams.